 10. Alotpower Soil Moisture Sensor Meter

 The Alotpower Soil Moisture Sensor Meter is a stand-alone simple soil moisture meter.
-It is an easy to use, just place in the ground, and read the results meter.
-Aside from being on the flimsy side there is some concern over the accuracy of the reading at various depths.
+It is easy to use, but it’s flimsy, and there is some concern over the accuracy of the reading at various depths.
 This model, for simply being a soil moisture meter, is also priced on the high end of the scale for these meters.
 This meter does not require any batteries for operation.

-Now that we have looked into many different makes and models of soil moisture meters we need to select the right one to keep our roses blooming and garden staying fresh.
-To pick the meter that fits our needs, we need to look at some key factors in what we are looking for.
+Now that you have examined several soil moisture meters, you need to select the right one to keep the roses blooming and the garden fresh.
+To pick the meter that fits your needs, you need to consider the following factors.

-Before buying a soil moisture meter ask yourself if you want just the moisture level or if you want more.
-Many soil moisture meter models have extra features such as the pH monitoring and the light exposure monitoring.
+Before buying a soil moisture meter, ask yourself if you want just the moisture level or more.
+Many soil moisture meter models have extra features such as pH and light exposure monitoring.

 Ease of Use

 Most soil moisture meters are easy to use.
-Sounds easy, right?
-Simply place the meter in the ground.
-Not so fast.
-When placing the probes into the ground, you have to be careful that you don’t break them.
-Some models are more durable and therefore easier to use such as the Gain Express.
+However, when placing the probes in the ground, you must be careful not to break them.
+Some models are more durable and easier to use, such as the Gain Express.
 Buyers should look for more durable meters if they have dry or rocky soil.
-Other meters tell you specifically that the ground needs to be wet in order for it to work properly like the iPower Soil pH Meter.
+Other meters tell you that the ground needs to be wet to work correctly, like the iPower Soil pH Meter.

-If you are looking at a multifunction soil moisture meter, you need to see how the meter reads the measurements and how easy it is to switch from one reading to another.
-Models that have a switch are nice because the user gets to select the reading they want to see.
+If you are looking at a multifunction soil moisture meter, you need to see how it reads the measurements and how easily it is to switch from one reading to another.
+Models that have a switch are nice because the user gets to select the reading they want.

-Buyers should look to see if the soil moisture meter needs any type of extra power source.
-Many soil meters are battery-free, but you will find battery-operated machines.
+Buyers should see if the soil moisture meter needs a power source to operate.
+Many soil meters are battery-free, but you can find battery-operated machines.

-Selecting the right soil moisture meter often comes down to the old adage, you get what you pay for.
-If you are looking for the meter to do more than just measure the moisture in soil the price will go up, but you can still find those meters that won’t require you to take out an extra loan.
-If you go with the less expensive moisture meters, you probably won’t get those extra functions, and be aware, you could end up with more headaches in the form of inaccurate readings and broken meters.
+If you are looking for a meter to do more than just measure the moisture in the soil, the price will go up, but you can still find meters that won’t require you to take out an extra loan.
+If you go with a less expensive moisture meter, you won’t get the extra functions, and be aware you could end up with more headaches in the form of inaccurate readings and broken meters.